kenny5144/kenny-react-portfolio/README.md

 npm start
 Open your browser and visit http://localhost:3000 to view the portfolio.

-Technologies Used
+## Technologies Used
-React
-JavaScript
-HTML5
-CSS3
+ -React
+-JavaScript
+-HTML5
+-CSS3
-React Router - For client-side routing
+-React Router - For client-side routing
-React Bootstrap - For responsive UI components Contributing
+## Contributing
 Contributions to Kenny's React Portfolio are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
-Have questions or want to get in touch?
-You can reach out to Kenny via email at kenny@example.com.